CSE232-MSU/CSE232/labs/lab02.md

 The `ls` command outputs the names of all of the folders and files in the working directory. `ls` is short for "list" (as in "list" the contents).

-Folder names end with a `/`, file names do not.
+Depending on your terminal's configuration, folder names may end with a `/`, or be denoted in some other form.
 Some terminals also add colorized output to `ls` to denote different types of files.
-For instance, Mimir's terminal has folders in blue, and files in white.
+For instance, Coding Rooms' terminal has folders in blue, and files in white.

 ### `cd`